The Appeals Process

-- Submissions for existing appeals will also be accepted though the Board’s online submissions portal when it becomes available in 2017.
+- Submissions for existing appeals are also accepted though the Board’s online submissions portal.

 Electronic files received prior to 5 p.m. on a business day are deemed received on that day.
 Electronic files received after that time are deemed received on the next business day.
 The time of receipt of an electronically filed document is the time shown by the Board’s electronic mail system or E-filing system.